 “This is a truly innovative and exciting project, and it has been a pleasure to be a part of such exploration and creativity.”

-For more information on 88 Pianists’ new Guinness World Record, visit: www.88pianists.com
+Read more about the 88 Pianists’ Guinness World Record at www.88pianists.com

 A world top-100 university

 We're a world top-100 university renowned for the excellence, impact and distinctiveness of our research-led learning and teaching.